dominikaustralia/dominikaustralia.github.io/_posts/2024-10-18-finally_melbourne.md

 With all that, I hope to hear from _you_: what is God doing in your life, and what do you reflect upon?
 Write me an [email](mailto:australia@vodafonemail.de) or WhatsApp message.
 I would be very happy to hear from you too.
 As indicated, I hope to show some photos of the Blue Mountains and New Zealand in the next blog posts.
 See you!

+## Prayer
+* Thank God for the car relocation, good flat and great freelancer job!
+* Thanks for time to reflect and spend time with Jesus.
+* Pray for inspiring contacts and new friendships.
+* Pray for me to have an open heart and ear to understand and obey what God teaches me and how He guides me.

 ---
 # Bilder